-- Technical alarm (for example: Fluid line occlusion)
+- Technical alarm (for example: Infusion Pump #2 has a fluid line occlusion)

 - Advisory alert (for example: Alarm of undocumented timeout prior to a surgical procedure)

 Devices that generate alert notifications are used across all healthcare delivery environments (e.g., from acute care hospitals to home health to community clinics and LTPAC) and all healthcare disciplines.

 Internationally, all medical device regulatory agencies require conformance to the ISO/IEC 60601-1-8 standard as a pre-requisite to being allowed for use on patients.

 NOTE: This specification does not support operator (e.g., clinician) "confirmation" of device alerts.
 For example, remote "acknowledgement" of a device alert.
 Though some DIS systems support confirmation, it is optional and often is not recommended.

 Attributes may include references to:

 - Device / DeviceMetric – Origin of the alert signal and/or the subject of the alert/alarm condition or signal.

 - Patient – The individual who is the subject of the alert/alarm condition or signal.

 - Location – Of the Patient and / or Device, need for clinician response to resolve the condition.